Komal-preet-Kaur/Linux-Administration/THEORY.md

 Our script is created and now to execute it pre define it with './'
 >./task.sh

+Differences Between Terminal, Shell, and Kernel
+• Terminal: The graphical or text-based interface where users type commands.
+• Shell: The program that interprets the commands (e.g., Bash, Zsh, Fish).
+• Kernel: The core of the operating system that directly interacts with hardware.
 ---------------------------------
 File System Structure and Discription:
 ![alt text](structure.png)